opentext-idol/idol-containers-toolkit/helm/distributed-idol/README.md

 The cluster must provide an [IngressController](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).
 For example on a [minikube](https://minikube.sigs.k8s.io/docs/) cluster, you can [enable an NGINX controller](https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/) and see the exposed address using `kubectl get ingress`.

+By default the chart is setup ingress for `nginx`.
+If you are deploying on OpenShift/OKD then you should set `ingressType=haproxy` and specify your `ingressHost`.

 ### Storage Classes and Persistent Volumes

 This system uses [Storage Classes](https://kubernetes.io/docs/concepts/storage/storage-classes/#introduction) to provide [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) as persistent storage for the DIH and Content components.

-Note: uninstalling does not delete the PersistentVolumeClaims.
+> Note: uninstalling does not delete the PersistentVolumeClaims.
 If you redeploy the helm chart, it reuses any existing PV or PVCs.

 | [values.yaml](values.yaml)               | default value              | purpose
 | ---                       | ---                        | --- |